I bet you’re wondering how I could possibly be serious. Well…I am.

 When there was no price tag associated with the CDs, I was free to put my own value on the records.
 I was FAR more inclined to listen to the records in the first place and then decide whether or not I wanted to continue listening to that artist, whether or not I wanted to purchase that album or any other albums from them, and whether or not I wanted to see them live.
 I found almost every band I love today from some sort of free source.
 Radio is another free source of listening to an artist.
 Just keep that in mind.

 Anyway, this is what I want you to do.
-If you haven’t heard of me, you can download a free EP just to the right of this post.
+If you haven’t heard of me, you can download a free copy of my record, Inside Out, by clicking here.
 Check it out, and let me know what you think!

 If you already love my music, I’d love you to burn a copy of it for a friend.
 Tell them what you love about the songs and then give them a cd that looks like this!